26. What is the mining difficulty?

 Currently, most cryptocurrencies are extracted using the mining pool (mining pools).
 Miners prefer to join forces and solve complicated mathematical puzzles together.

-Thanks to this procedure, they have a higher hash rate and have more computing power, which increases their probability of solving the puzzle.
+Thanks to this procedure, they have a higher hash rate and more computing power, which increases their probability of solving the puzzle.
 When a new block is discovered, each miner receives a reward proportionally to his share of the computing power in the pool.
 No one is harmed and everyone gets their share of the reward.

 You already know what the mining difficulty is.
 You already noticed that it depends on many factors.
 Are you considering the difficulty of mining cryptocurrencies?
 Is their mining profitable?
 We can argue.
 We understand it is often like looking for a needle in a haystack.